ASafaeirad/knowledge/Quotes/Top Quotes.md

 > When we are no longer able to change a situation, we are challenged to change ourselves.
 > - Victor Frankl, Man's Search for Meaning (1946)

 > Patience: The capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset.
-Oxford Languages
+> - Oxford Languages

+> If you want to go fast go alone.
+If you want to go far go together.
+> - African Proverb